International Maritime Organization: History

 As well as updates to MARPOL and SOLAS, the IMO facilitated several updated international maritime conventions, including the International Convention on Load Lines in 1966 (replacing an earlier 1930 Convention), the International Regulations for Preventing Collisions at Sea in 1972 (also replacing an earlier set of rules) and the STCW Convention in 1978.
 In 1975, the assembly of the IMO decided that future conventions of the International Convention for the Safety of Life at Sea (SOLAS) and other IMO instruments should use SI units.
 Sea transportation is one of few industrial areas that still commonly uses non-metric units such as the nautical mile (nmi) for distance and knots (kn) for speed or velocity.

 In November 1975, the IMCO Assembly, as a part of comprehensive review of the Convention, decided to rename it as the International Maritime Organization (IMO); after ratifications, this happened in May 1982.
 Throughout its existence, the IMO has continued to produce new and updated conventions across a wide range of maritime issues covering not only safety of life and marine pollution but also encompassing safe navigation, search and rescue, wreck removal, tonnage measurement, liability and compensation, ship recycling, the training and certification of seafarers, and piracy.
 More recently SOLAS has been amended to bring an increased focus on maritime security through the International Ship and Port Facility Security (ISPS) Code.
 The IMO has also increased its focus on smoke emissions from ships.
 In 1983, the IMO established the World Maritime University in Malmö, Sweden and also facilitated the adoption of the IGC Code.
 In 1991, the IMO facilitated the adoption of the International Grain Code.

-In December 2002, new amendments to the 1974 SOLAS Convention were enacted by the IMO.
-These gave rise to the International Ship and Port Facility Security (ISPS) Code, which went into effect on 1 July 2004.
-The concept of the code is to provide layered and redundant defences against smuggling, terrorism, piracy, stowaways, etc. The ISPS Code required most ships and port facilities engaged in international trade to establish and maintain strict security procedures as specified in ship and port specific Ship Security Plans and Port Facility Security Plans.
+In December 2002, the IMO adopted the International Ship and Port Facility Security Code (ISPS) Code as part of amendments to the 1974 SOLAS Convention.
+The code entered into force under SOLAS chapter XI-2 on 1 July 2004 and established a mandatory security regime for international shipping, including requirements for ship and port facility security plans.

 On 1 January 2017, the IMO introduced a new mandatory International Code for Ships Operating in Polar Waters (Polar Code), covering shipping operations in the polar regions of Earth.

+In 2025, the IMO updated its logo to all six official UN languages (Arabic, Chinese, English, French, Russian, Spanish).